 Often employers require injured employees to fill out and sign accident reports.
 Once again, make sure that you fill out these reports accurately.
 If you feel too ill or medicated to fill out the report when the employer wants you to, then don't fill it out at that time.
 Fill it out later, when you are feeling better and more able to concentrate.

-Insurers will often deny workers' compensation claims if the employee's statements about how the accident happened are inconsistent.
-If you tell your supervisor that the accident happened one way, but tell your doctor that the accident happened in a different way, that is going to hurt your case.
-Make sure that your statements are consistent.
+Insurers routinely deny workers' compensation claims when the employee's statements about how the accident happened are inconsistent.
+If you tell your supervisor that the accident happened one way, but tell your doctor that the accident happened in a different way, that's not going to help your case.
+Make sure your statements are consistent.

 The insurer may ask you to sign an authorization allowing it to get copies of your medical records.
 This is a reasonable request, as long as the request is limited to the medical records and bills relating to your work injury.
 The insurer is entitled to see those records and bills.
 But you should not sign any authorizations allowing the insurer to get any other medical records or bills without discussing that authorization with a workers' compensation lawyer.

-The insurer will often ask that you give a tape recorded statement describing the accident and your injuries.
+The insurer will often ask that you give a tape-recorded statement describing the accident and your injuries.
 As a general rule, giving such a statement will not help you if you do not have a lawyer.
-If you do not have a lawyer, you should not give a tape recorded statement to the insurer.

 Do not miss medical appointments.
-If you have a pattern of missing medical appointments, the insurer will assume that your injury is not severe or that you are healed, and will start looking for ways to terminate your benefits.
-If you are injured and unable to work, make sure that you get to all of your medical appointments.
+If you have a pattern of missing appointments, the insurer will assume that your injury is not severe or that you're healed, and will start looking for ways to deny or terminate your benefits.
+If you are injured and unable to work, make sure that you attend all of your medical appointments.

-If you're having trouble getting workers compensation benefits you know to be yours, consider talking to a workers' compensation attorney.
-A consultation with someone experienced in these cases may help you clear things up or determine if you would benefit from representation by a professional.
+If you're having trouble getting workers' compensation benefits you know to be yours, consider talking to a workers' compensation attorney.
+A free consultation with someone experienced in these cases may help you clear things up or determine if you would benefit from representation by a professional.
 Most workers' comp lawyers don't charge a fee unless you win your case.